hdbanayad/hdbanayad/README.md

 - Spanish - Converse with my in-laws by April 2025

 🖊️ Blog Posts in Progress
-- How Machine Learning Can Predict League of Legends Match Outcomes
-- Building a Flask-Based Game Recommendation System from Scratch
 - Understanding SQL for Data Science: A Beginner’s Guide

 🔧 Technical Skills